San Antonio Regional Emerging Technology Summit 2026 Banner

 General Session

-In this set of 4 afternoon lightning talks, we’ll hear about IT projects and initiatives across the region including regional digital twins, traffic flow innovations, and even an AI tool for tracking stray dogs.
+In this series of afternoon lightning talks, we’ll hear about IT projects and initiatives across the region including regional digital twins, traffic flow innovations, and even an AI tool for tracking stray dogs.

 4:30 pm Central